hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>For example, in Switzerland, there are intelligent traffic lights, which turn green when they "see" that a vehicle is nearing traffic lights, and that there are no other passing vehicles. </p>
+<p>For example, in Switzerland, there are intelligent traffic lights, which turn green when they "see" that a vehicle is nearing traffic lights, and that there are no other passing vehicles.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->